riyuexing/Bam.Net/_tools.core/bam/README.md

 The /import switch reads data files (csv, json, yaml) from the folders of the same name found in AppData.
 Dynamic types are derived from the data.

 ## /gen
 The /gen switch generates data access code.
 The code generated represents the dynamic types derived from the import process.

 ### /gen:src
 Specifying the /gen:src argument generates C# source code for all the dynamic types derived from the import process.
+Source code files are placed in a folder named "_gen" inside the AppData folder.

 ### /gen:bin
 Specifying the /gen:bin argument generates binaries for all the dynamic types derived from the import process.